Topological modularity of Monstrous Moonshine: Introduction and summary

-Building on the unpublished work of Gaiotto and Yin \cite{GaiottoYin}, section~\ref{Sec:Generalizations} studies generalizations to orbifolds by non-abelian subgroups of $\Mon$, and demonstrates the usage of the Generalized Moonshine \cite{norton1987generalized} data.
-We then consider other theories in Schellekens' list \cite{Schellekens:1992db}, and conclude with some prospective remarks.
+Building on the unpublished work of Gaiotto and Yin \cite{GaiottoYin}, {Section}~\ref{Sec:Generalizations} studies generalizations to orbifolds by non-abelian subgroups of $\Mon$ and demonstrates the usage of the Generalized Moonshine \cite{norton1987generalized} data.
+We then consider other theories in Schellekens' list \cite{Schellekens:1992db} and conclude with some remarks on future prospects.

-In the remainder of this section, we introduce some key tools for our exploration.
+In the remainder of this section, we introduce key tools for our exploration and present several number-theoretic results together with our main conjecture.